smaillet/CSemVer.GitBuild/README.md

 official releases and CI builds.
 Including Local developer builds, builds generated from a Pull Request (a.k.a Automated buddy build).
 CSemVer doesn't explicitly define any format for these cases.
-So this library defines a pattern of versioning that is fully compatible with CSemVer and allows for the additional build types in a way that reatins precedence having the least surprising consequences.
+So this library defines a pattern of versioning that is fully compatible with CSemVer and allows for the additional build types in a way that retains precedence having the least surprising consequences.
 In particular, local build packages have a higher precedence that CI or release versions if all other components of the version match.
 This ensure that what you are building includes the dependent packages you just built instead of the last one released publicly.